ExpediaGroup/housekeeping/README.md

         #Database Password
         password: Ch4ll3ng3

-## Programatic Housekeeping Configuration
+## Programattic Housekeeping Configuration
 Housekeeping allows you to configure your housekeeping job in a more fine grained manner by providing a certain set of Spring beans in your application.

-Users can configure their housekeeping data source in code by defining the bean `DataSource housekeepingDataSource(...)`.
+you can configure their housekeeping data source in code by defining the bean `DataSource housekeepingDataSource(...)`.
 For example:

       @Bean(destroyMethod = "close")